xuanxu/deposit-action/README.md

-# Open Journals :: Deposit
+# Open Journals :: Deposit with Crossref

-This action deposit an accepted paper with Open Journals and Crossref
+This action deposit an accepted paper with [Crossref](https://www.crossref.org/)

 ## Usage